SigmaSkid/IntrusivePerformance/README.md

 It also assists the game in freezing objects faster after their velocity has decreased to a practically static state.

 ### HOW?!
 IntP creates an array of objects then iterates through batches of 20 of them at a time.
-Each iterations checks whether the object is important or not, throught checking it's tags, description, size, velocity etc.
+Each iterations checks whether the object is important or not, by checking it's tags, description, size, velocity etc.
-This makes the overhead of the mod insignifact enough that it shouldn't affect performance,
-unlike other mods that might not have as many checks, or those that iterate through all objects at once causing stutters,
+This makes the overhead of the mod insignifact enough that it shouldn't affect overall performance or gameplay, unlike other mods that might not have as many checks, or those that iterate through all objects at once.
-or reduced overall performance.